luiscoco/SpringBoot_Sample8-deploy-WebAPI-to-AWS_ECS/README.md

 See this repo: https://github.com/luiscoco/SpringBoot_Sample2-created-WebAPI-with-VSCode

-Set the application port to 80.
+We set, in the **application.properties** file, the application port to 80

-This is the **application.properties** file

 ```
 # Server Configuration